Malaysia’s Education Ministry recently reported that national schools in four states are experiencing an alarmingly low supply of teachers.

 Teach For Malaysia (TFM), an education non-profit organization that trains graduates and young professionals to be full-time teachers in high-need schools, says they are ready to support the Ministry of Education’s efforts to address the teacher shortage.

-“Teaching is a highly skilled profession, and our experience shows that a rigorous selection process for deeply committed individuals, combined with two years of quality, structured, school-based training and support can enable non-education graduations to flourish into effective teachers and adaptive leaders,” said Chan Soon Seng, CEO of Teach For Malaysia.
+“Teaching is a highly skilled profession, and our experience shows that a rigorous selection process for deeply committed individuals, combined with two years of quality, structured, school-based training and support can enable non-education graduates to flourish into effective teachers and adaptive leaders,” said Chan Soon Seng, CEO of Teach For Malaysia.

 In 2020, Malaysia’s teachers faced an abrupt transition to online learning due to the COVID-19 pandemic.
 Schools currently remain closed with concerns of learners being left behind with existing technology gaps.